metti/stg/doc/stg.md

     BTF input, the output is intended to match the output of `bpftool btf dump file "$file" format raw`.

-*   `-c|--counters`

-    Report various internal counters and metrics.

 *   `-t|--times`

-    Print the durations of various processing phases.
+    Print various internal timing and other metrics.